mskPark/DRLPDE/doc/main.md

 Goals
 - Mesh-free
 - Easy to use
-- Include hyperparameters to train for a class of PDEs
+- Include hyperparameters to train for a family of PDEs

 Features
 - Improve stability
 - Importance sampling
 - Guaranteed accuracy (Very hard, dependent on a lot of parameters)
-    + Size/Architecture of neural netowk
+    + Size/Architecture of neural network
+    + Measure accuracy through...
+      - If PDE satisfied up to L2 error, is solution also within L2 error?

 Domain description
 - Boundary curves/surfaces (inside/outside by signed distance function)